MicrosoftDocs/winrt-api/windows.devices.scanners/iimagescannersourceconfiguration_minscanarea.md

 # Windows.Devices.Scanners.IImageScannerSourceConfiguration.MinScanArea

 ## -description
 Gets the minimum scan area in inches.
-The minimum scan area is the smallest size a document can have in order for a Flatbed or Feeder to scan it.
+The minimum scan area is the smallest size a document can have in order for a flatbed or feeder to scan it.

 ## -property-value
 The width and height of the area.